luizjhonata/quinino-glcortex/README.md

 The main goal of this project is calculate cost of calls using a plan of Q.UININO TELEFONIA and without a plan.
 To do that, the system has 3 entities, call, plan and tariffs.
 The entity call is the only that not persist data in the database, because the goal is give to their clientes only a easy way to make the calc, however Q.UININO TELEFONIA is abble to insert, update and delete plans and tariffs.

+Link to see the project working with a frontend https://quinino.netlify.app/

 ## CALL attributes:

 - Origin; (DDD of Origin Call)